-There are many paths a prospect can walk when visiting a website or ecommerce store.
-Asides from taking the ideal route from product page to checkout, there are a number of psychological processes that goes though a prospect’s mind while browsing.
+There are many paths a prospect can walk when visiting a website or e-commerce store.
+Asides from taking the ideal route from product page to checkout, there are a number of psychological processes that goes through a prospect’s mind while browsing.

 A business can be offering the world’s best product or service, but if its online store has too many friction points, the prospects will fail to convert.

-In an ideal scenario, a potential consumer goes directly from a product page to checkout.
-But in reality, there are many paths prospects can take when visiting a website or ecommerce store.
+In an ideal scenario, a potential consumer goes directly from a product page to check out.
+But in reality, there are many paths prospects can take when visiting a website or e-commerce store.
 What they choose to do is highly influenced by a number of psychological processes that go through their mind while browsing.
-Therefore, the moment the negative user experience steps into the picture, a potential customer is quick to click away to competition.
+Therefore, the moment the negative user experience steps into the picture, a potential customer is quick to click away to the competition.
 That’s why to make sure your prospects become buyers, avoid the most common friction points websites contain.

 1 Unexpected costs added

-According to Statista, the number one reason shoppers leave an online website without making a purchase is because they were presented with an unexpected cost:
+According to Statista, the number one reason shoppers leave an online website without making a purchase is that they were presented with an unexpected cost:

 The most common unexpected costs are: